 Tracking the economic and social wellbeing of Australians

-Established in 2020, Taking the Pulse of the Nation (TTPN) surveys Australians every two weeks to capture information about their financial position, their job security, their attitudes towards government policy and their experiences dealing with the COVID-19 pandemic.
+Established in 2020, Taking the Pulse of the Nation (TTPN) surveys Australians to capture information about their financial position, their job security, their attitudes towards government policy and their experiences dealing with the COVID-19 pandemic.
 The survey contains responses from 1200 Australians, aged 18 years and over.
 The sample is stratified by gender, age and location to be representative of the Australian population.